Relocation Guide

 • English-speaking staff may be limited in smaller towns.

-• Misunderstandings can occur without language assistance.
+• Misunderstandings can occur without language support.

 Healthcare Waiting Times